Stanford-ILIAD/TREX-pytorch/README.md

 ## Testing

-To test the learned reward, we use the reinforcement learning code from [here](https://github.com/ikostrikov/pytorch-trpo).
+To test the learned reward, we use the reinforcement learning code modified from [here](https://github.com/ikostrikov/pytorch-trpo).

 `
 cd pytorch-trpo